Game Designer | Sound Designer

 Date: September 2024 - December 2024Role: Sound Designer, ComposerProject Type: Gameplay Vertical SliceModule: Rapid Games DesignTools: Unreal Engine 5, FL Studio, Garageband

 The Buccaneer Brawl is a Low-Poly Turn-Based Battle game that I worked on with a group of 7 other students.
-Set in the golden age of piracy, the player can select different 'heroes' and compete in 3v3 fights as they destroy the local tavern - The Crooked Tooth.
+Set in the golden age of piracy, the player can select different 'heroes' and compete in 3v3 fights as they tear apart the local tavern - The Crooked Tooth.

 Zen Zone

-Date: December 2024 - February 2025Role: Sound Designer, Composer, DeveloperProject Type: Gameplay PrototypeModule: Prototyping for Technical DesignersTools: Unreal Engine 5, FL Studio, Garageband
+Date: December 2024 - February 2025Role: Game Designer, Game DeveloperProject Type: Gameplay PrototypeModule: Prototyping for Technical DesignersTools: Unreal Engine 5, Adobe Photoshop

 Zen Zone is a 2D-Top Down Life Sim game that aims to be as relaxing as possible.
 Through visual and audial effects, I've curated an atmosphere that encourages the player to let go of any stresses they may be feeling and explore a mystical realm where they can take care of and grow a variety of plants.